Taylah Robertson: Early life

 Taylah Robertson was born in Townsville, Australia, in 1998.
 Shortly after she moved to Brisbane where she attended early primary school.
 She then moved to Bribie Island to finish her schooling through to year 12 at St Columban's College, Caboolture.
 She finished her high school graduation certificate and completed her cert 3 and 4 in fitness.

 Amateur career

 Robertson started boxing at the age of 12 and won her first Australian title as a junior at 15 in Perth, Western Australia.
 She went on to win more Australian national titles and eventually joined the National Team of Australia, competing internationally over four years, winning a bronze medal at the 2018 Commonwealth Games and participating in the 2019 World Championships.

 Professional career

 In late 2019 Robertson signed a professional contract with MTK Global.
 In early February she had her first professional fight in the Sleeman Centre, Brisbane at bantamweight, winning in under 56 seconds by technical knockout (TKO).

 Before the COVID-19 pandemic, she went to the US to train in West Hollywood, California, at Justin Fortune's gym.
 Her trip was cut short by the COVID-19 lockdown and she returned to Australia.

+Other activities

+Robertson appeared in series 2 of Hunted with Glenn Azar.
+The show was filmed in and around Melbourne.